containers/toolbox/doc/toolbox.1.md

 **toolbox-enter(1)**

-Enter an existing toolbox container for interactive use.
+Enter a toolbox container for interactive use.

 **toolbox-list(1)**